 Traditionally you have five on the GRE A through E, but with the new GRE which is this GRE, problem solving's gonna get a little bit more fancy as we're gonna see in the next slide.
 For now though know that problem solving's gonna make up the bulk of the math question, of math section, about 60%.
 So there's a total of 40 questions 20 per section, not including the experimental and out of those 40 questions 25 will be problem solving.

 Next, we have the quantitative comparison section.
 I think this is the one that really needs more.
 More explication, meaning to explain a little bit more, more explication.
 If you're totally new to the GRE.
 What am I drawing over here?
 Columns A and columns B.

-You are to compare the columns and see which one is bigger.
-And there obviously is an awful explanation of quantitative comparison.
-The point of this slide, of course, is for us just to look at the breakdown of the math section, not necessarily to understand each specific section But, if you feel tempted and you really want to know what is Chris talking about, what's this quantitative comparison?
+You will have quantity in column A and quantity in column B. This is a very stripped down version of quantitative comparison, but essentially, that's what it will look like.
+You're going to compare the columns and see which one is bigger.
+Obviously there's an awful explanation of quantitative comparison.
+The point of this slide, of course, is for us just to look at the breakdown of the math section not necessarily to understand each specific section.

-You'll see probably 6 data interpretation questions and a few multiple answer questions.
-One great thing, is when you go through our product, and you actually do a question, such as a numeric entry question, they'll say it you will see, you know, this many numeric entry questions per section.
+And that you will see them.
+You won't see too many of them.
+You'll only see a couple of numeric entry.
+You'll see probably about six standard interpretation questions and a few multiple answer questions.
+One great thing Is when you go through our product and you actually do a question, such as the numeric entry question, they'll say you'll see this many numeric entry questions per section.

-So they'll give you a better idea of just how many of these problem solving questions you'll see.
-But by far the most common problem solving question type is our good old five answer multiple choice.
-So you can kind of exhale, breathe a little sigh of relief there that what you're used to is actually the most common, and that again is a five answer multiple choice question.
+So it'll give you a better idea of just how many of these problem-solving questions you'll see.
+But by far the most common problem solving question type is our good old five-answer multiple choice.
+So you can kinda exhale, breath a little sign of relief there, that what you're used to is actually the most common and that again is a five-answer multiple choice question.